 The Fight against Intellectual Property Infringement in Thailand

-Our Thai lawyers often come to the aid of clients that seek protection against unfair endeavors of the competition, while in this country the infringement of these types of laws is considered a criminal offense.
+Our lawyers in Thailand often come to the aid of clients that seek protection against unfair endeavors of the competition, while in this country the infringement of these types of laws is considered a criminal offense.
 In order to avoid unpleasant and dangerous situations, our legal experts invite you to follow these steps:

 • First of all, you have to make sure that the product, service or concept that represents your intellectual property has been registered with the respective department dealing with the protection of intellectual property.

 • Make sure that you are familiar with the rights to your specific type of intellectual property.

 • Be prepared to take legal action and ask for the help of an Thai attorney, who can also represent you if you want to immigrate to Thailand.

 Thailand Law and Trademark

 Trademark is a very important aspect of intellectual property protection, as it includes an entire category of items such as company names, logos and symbols or other services and goods that belong to certain brands and represent an essential part of their identity.

 In concordance with the Thai Trademark Act issued in 2000, trademarks have to fulfill the following conditions:

 • They have to be a mark, which includes items such as drawings, pictures, photographs, names, numbers, shapes or signatures.